Jill Kolodner | August 4, 2022 | Brain Injuries

 - Slip and fall accidents or trip and fall accidents

-- Car accidents, bicycle accidents, or pedestrian accidents
+- Car accident, bicycle accidents, or pedestrian accidents

 When you have been involved in an accident, it is critical to seek medical care if you have sustained a blow to the head.
 In some cases, an impact on the body or a violent movement can also result in a concussion.